fjahr/lightning-mw/02-peer-protocol.md

 with the fundee.

 The fundee picks a blinding factor and sends it to the funder with `blinding_selected`.
-The funder builds the commitment using the fundees blinding factor and sends it to fundee by sending `commitment_created`.
+The funder builds the commitment using the fundee's blinding factor and sends it to fundee by sending `commitment_created`.
 Using the commitment the fundee builds a range proof for the funding amount and sends it to the funder as `proof_created`.
 The funder then also creates their own range proof and